-The ICT Administrator will manage the Intranet, but there should be an ethos of openness and joint ownership.
-Hence all pupils and staff are encouraged to produce content and software and make these contents easily available.
+The Emma Jennings (communications officer) will manage the Intranet, but there should be an ethos of openness and joint ownership.
+Hence all pupils/adult learners and staff are encouraged to produce content and software and make these contents easily available.
 Because the Intranet is private to the school pupils full names can be used openly.